eic/tutorial-kinematic-reconstruction/_episodes/01-introduction.md

 More detailed instructions on streaming and downloading simulation files can be found in the [Analysis Tutorial](https://eic.github.io/tutorial-analysis/)

-Let's start by downloading our files.
-We will look at two different files from the March 2025 campaign: a low Q2 and a high Q2 Neutral Current DIS file.

 ## Access Simulation from Jefferson Lab xrootd

 The preferred method for browsing the simulation output is to use xrootd from within the eic-shell.
 To browse the directory structure and exit, one can run the commands: